![]() |

 One of the most fabulous room sets in this museum is the private apartment of Jeanne Lanvin.
 Designed by Armand Albert Rateau and built in 1925, it’s the ultimate feminine Art Deco interior.

-private apartments of Jeanne Lanvin, a custom blue silk embroidered with cotton and copper thread, is newly recreated and was all done by hand.
+The fabric in the private apartments of Jeanne Lanvin, a custom blue silk embroidered with cotton and copper thread, is newly recreated and was all done by hand.

 Be sure to visit the Art Nouveau and Art Deco rooms, as well as the very interesting mid and late 20th century design rooms in the attic spaces of the pavillion.